A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Discussion

+Learning suitable clusters using the Dynamic Time Warping distance function and K-Medoids clustering based on traces of states and rewards over $7$ days shows to perform very well and find close to optimal clusters for our simulator setup.
+For the HeartSteps model, 4 clusters with a silhouette score of $0.55$ were found. \bigbreak

 While our simulator exhibits realistic behavior, we plan on moving more and more to a setting where the actual user is in the loop.
 A logical next step which is to use data collected from actual users to drive the behavior of the agent.
 We envision to do this by applying machine learning on the data per user and using the resulting model as a behavioral model for that specific user.
-We already have access to data obtained from a mobile treatment app used by around $250$ depressed patients\footnote{ref omitted for double blind reviewing}.
+We already have access to data obtained from a mobile treatment app used by around $250$ depressed patients.
 In the data, responses to interventions of individual agents are stored as well as socio-demographic and intake questionnaire data and daily ratings of their mental state.
 Clustering could even be based on the data collected at the start of the intervention.
-Integrating such behavioral models in our simulator is merely a small step.
-Furthermore, from a methodological side, we aim to experiment with more powerful reinforcement learning techniques, and we want to explore different clustering algorithms and more distance metrics to improve the clustering itself.
+Also, using a state representation that exists of raw sensor has been shown to add to realism of the simulator \cite{el2019end,paper3_end_to_end_RL}.